Carthage/Carthage/README.md

 If the framework you want to add to your project has dependencies explicitly listed in a [Cartfile][], Carthage will automatically retrieve them for you.
 You will then have to **drag them yourself into your project** from the [Carthage/Build] folder.

-If the embedded framework in your project has dependencies to other frameworks you must list them in the [Cartfile][], and **link them to application target** (even if application target does not have dependency to that frameworks and never uses them).
+If the embedded framework in your project has dependencies to other frameworks you must  **link them to application target** (even if application target does not have dependency to that frameworks and never uses them).

 ### Using submodules for dependencies